How do multifocal contacts work? Read on to find out more about this fascinating subject.

 Some people can't get used to this type of lens so an alternative is to prescribe the near power in one eye and the distance power in the other eye.

 It still all sounds pretty complicated to me and what's clear is that what works for some, won't work for all.
-So, if and when I get round to needing contact lenses with different powers in old-age, it's certain that it will probably take a little trial and error to find the right bifocal contact lens for my needs.
+So, if and when I get round to needing contact lenses with different powers in old-age, it's certain that it will probably take a little trial and error to find the right bifocal or multifocal contacts lenses for my needs.